 By Tammy Sons

-Now that winter is creeping ever closer to many, it’s time to shift our focus to indoor plants.
+Now that winter is creeping ever closer to many; it’s time to shift our focus to indoor plants.
 Today’s TN Online Nursery review is going to center on some great indoor plants to brighten things up on a winter day.
-Aside from getting your plants from a reputable online nursery or local garden center, all you need to get started with tending houseplants are their pots and a bit of soil to help fill things out so each plant has a proper fit.
+Aside from getting your plants from a reputable online nursery or local garden center, all you need to get started with tending houseplants are their pots and a bit of soil to help fill things out, so each plant has a proper fit.

 Evergreen Christmas Fern is native to Canada and the Eastern United States.
-The term Christmas Fern refers to it's evergreen nature.
+The term Christmas Fern refers to its evergreen nature.
 They grow up to two feet high and a foot wide.
 It is one of the most common ferns in North America.It is very versatile as it can grow in almost any type of soil.

 Large potted cacti, Mammillaria bombycina and Notocactus magnificus, are awesome indoor plants!
-Even if you forget about them for a couple weeks, they are still going to be going strong and looking good.
+Even if you forget about them for a couple of weeks, they are still going to be going strong and looking good.
 These guys fight off just about every common fungal problem that usually plagues cacti, midges, and even moderate neglect only to keep getting bigger and stronger.
-The spines are a point of worry for some, but if you don’t mishandle them you won’t have a problem.
+The spines are a point of worry for some, but if you don’t mishandle them, you won’t have a problem.

-If you’re looking to add a little more color to your home over the winter than you’ve already seen here, run some of the following plants through your mind for a minute and see which one seems best suited to fitting your vision.
+If you’re looking to add a little more color to your home over the winter than you’ve already seen here, run some of the following plants through your mind for a minute and see which one seems best suited to fit your vision.

-Heather -The washed out pale pink and white hues of heather can add a lot to room.
-The magenta variety adds yet another option, as as some forms of magenta heather have a faded appearance, there are plenty of options.
+Heather -The washed out pale pink and white hues of heather can add a lot to the room.
+The magenta variety adds yet another option, as for as some forms of magenta heather have a faded appearance, there are plenty of options.
 When placed properly, heather adds a hint of Paris to a room.

 Christmas rose, (Helleborus niger) - Christmas rose does well in dimly lit areas so long as it is kept fairly moist.
-What we like so much about Christmas rose is that in only a few weeks a new crop of leaves grows in which are quickly followed by to die for whit saucer shaped flowers.
-The blooms usually make it month, assuming moisture is maintained, and then the process repeats itself until the spring.
+What we like so much about Christmas rose is that in only a few weeks a new crop of leaves grows in which are quickly followed by to die for whit saucer-shaped flowers.
+The blooms usually make it a month, assuming moisture is maintained, and then the process repeats itself until the spring.
 Save the seeds to grow another batch and save a wad of cash over buying them at the florist each year.

-Lady Plymouth - Lady Plymouth look great on a windowsill during the winter even if the odds are against them flowering again.
+Lady Plymouth - Lady Plymouth looks great on a windowsill during the winter even if the odds are against them flowering again.
 Consider keeping these gals on the kitchen windowsill because her leaves can be plucked off and used to add a little pop to an apple pie (any of the traditional pies actually) or any jams or preserves you are preparing.

 April Hamilton - April Hamilton will flower through Christmas producing gorgeous deep velvet blooms.
-Just keep them in a sunny place and watch the soil moisture a bit and these will really give a room some pizzazz in no time!
+Just keep them in a sunny place and watch the soil moisture a bit and these will give a room some pizzazz in no time!